 The recipe for success in business involves many ingredients.
 But perhaps none of them has as crucial a role to play as the pricing of your product or service.
-This is a decision that weighs heavily on the mind of any budding entrepreneur or small business owner – how to price a product?
+This is a decision that weighs heavily on the mind of any budding entrepreneur or small business owner – what is the right amount to settle at?

-It is a tough ask because pricing can cut both ways; it can eviscerate your competition, while at the same time bleeding your profits dry.
-And if you price it too high, you will not gain any traction in the market among your target customers.
+It is a tough ask because pricing can cut both ways; if your product is priced too low, it can eviscerate your competition, but at the cost of your profit.
+If you price is too high, meanwhile, you're receiving more revenue per unit, but you will not gain any traction in the market among your target customers.

-There is clearly a delicate balancing act involved when deciding on the price of your product.
-It should be profitable for your business, while at the same time offering enough value to your customers.
+Of course, the price you set should ultimately be profitable for your business, while at the same time offering enough value to your customers.

 The Difference Between Cost, Price, and Value